 - Cook the chicken on each side for 3-4 minutes until browned, but not cooked through.
 Remove the chicken from the pot and set aside.

 - To the same pot, add the remaining 1 tablespoon of butter.
 Once melted, add the carrots, celery, and onion.
 Sprinkle with ½ teaspoon salt and the dried herbs.
-Cook until the carrots are tender, about 6-7 minutes.2 carrots, 3 celery stalks, ½ onion, ¼ teaspoon dried thyme, ¼ teaspoon dried sage, ¼ teaspoon dried rosemary
+Cook until the carrots are tender, about 6-7 minutes.2 medium carrots, 3 ribs celery, ½ medium onion, ¼ teaspoon dried thyme, ¼ teaspoon dried sage, ¼ teaspoon dried rosemary

 - Gradually stir in the chicken broth.6 cups low-sodium chicken broth